 Violations of academic integrity include, but are not limited to, cheating, fabrication, tampering, plagiarism, or facilitating such activities.

-The university academic integrity policy is available at the Office of the Senior Vice President and Provost and in the Student Affairs Policies and Procedures Manual STA 104-01, on the Web at www.asu.edu/aad/manuals/sta/sta104-01.html.
+The university academic integrity policy is available at the Office of the Executive Vice President and Provost of the University, or as part of the Student Affairs Policies and Procedures Manual-STA 104-01, at www.asu.edu/aad/ manuals/sta/sta104-01.html on the Web.